 A Foundation Learning Site is set up and run by a group of local churches who want to see men and women equipped for ministry across their area.
-A Learning Site is often aimed at interns and keen congregation members and should normally be open to participants from other churches around the region.
 Learning Sites are usually run by a collaborative group of local church leaders, ideally with one person as the designated overall leader.
 Learning Site FAQs.

 A study group is set up within a local church to provide training for members of their own congregation.
 The group leader is a member of the local church, and the curriculum and pace are decided by the local leadership.
 Study Group FAQs